Topological properties on isochronous centers of polynomial Hamiltonian differential systems: Non-isochronicity of real Hamiltonian systems of even degree

 In the end, as applications of Theorem \ref{h-0-c}, we present a conclusion which verifies the Jarque-Villadelprat conjecture for a large class of real systems.
 Note that in the real setting, an isochronous center must be a non-degenerated singularity, i.e., it must be of Morse type, so we have

-\begin{corollary} For a real polynomial Hamiltonian system (\ref{H-C}) of even degree, if each (complex) critical level curve having a center contains only a single singularity, then it does not admit any isochronous center at all. \end{corollary}
+\begin{corollary} For a real polynomial Hamiltonian system (\ref{H-C}) of even degree, if each (complex) critical level curve having a center contains only a single singularity, and the period $1$-form has no pole at infinity with zero residue on any level curve, then it does not admit any isochronous center at all. \end{corollary}